 Method

-1. Sieve all the dry ingredients into a large bowl.
+1. Preheat the oven to 220°C / fan 220°C / gas mark 7.
+Sieve all the dry ingredients into a large bowl.
 Add the seeds and mix well.

 2. Mix the buttermilk with the honey.

-3. Make a well in the center of the dry ingredients and pour all the milk at once.
+3. Make a well in the centre of the dry ingredients and pour all the liquid in at once.

-4. Using 1 hand, with your fingers stiff and outstretched like a claw, stir in a full circular movement from the center to the outside of the bowl.
+4. Using one hand, with your fingers stiff and outstretched like a claw, stir in a full circular movement from the centre to the outside of the bowl.
 The dough should be softish, not too wet and sticky.

 5. When it all comes together turn it out onto a floured work surface.
 Wash and dry your hands.